 3. It shows you room for improvement

 Now when we’ve figured out how important customer satisfaction is to your business, let’s outline the next point.
-How do you manage customer satisfaction in a call center?
+How do you manage customer satisfaction in contact centers?

 How to Measure Customer Satisfaction

 Hubspot recommends that you should divide this process into several simple steps.
 And only then you can more accurately set business performance metrics.
 For instance: